Skip to main content | Skip to section menu | Access keys.

 I-N

-Ink Cartridges And Mobile Phones
+Ink Cartridges and Mobile Phones

 • Ask your retailer if they have a 'take back' scheme in place.

-• Check the manufacturers web site to see if they have a scheme in place.
+• Check the manufacturer's web site to see if they have a scheme in place.

 • If you have children, then the school they attend may collect these for recycling as a way of raising money.

 • Many charities also do the same and often provide freepost envelopes for the purpose.
-They will usually tell you on their web site.
+They will usually tell you on their website.

 Light Bulbs including Fluorescent Tubes

-Take to Forthbank Recycling Centre.
+Take to Forthbank Recycling Centre from where they will be recycled.

 Mail (unwanted)